zoxpx/pxdocs/content/reference/CLI/authorization.md

 `rpc error: code = Internal desc = stream terminated by RST_STREAM with error code: PROTOCOL_ERROR`

 Make sure that your token does not accidentally contain a newline character.
 This is due to gRPC/http2 not allowing newline characters.

+## Related topics

+* For information about how to enable and manage Portworx authorization through Kubernetes, refer to the [Authorization](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/) page.